jkalandarov/jkalandarov/README.md

 - <a href="https://smartinvest.uz">www.smartinvest.uz</a> - A catalog website for a textile company.
 Developed backend.
 - Test Automation Framework for <a href="https://bc.group/">BC Group</a> - Both e2e and integration testing with Playwright and TypeScript.
 - Test Automation Framework for <a href="https://www.coxautoinc.com/">Cox Automotive Inc.</a> - Both e2e and integration testing with WebdriverIO and TypeScript.
-- Test Automation Framework for <a href="https://www.epam.com/">Epam Systems's Internal Staffing project.</a> - Automated E2E testing with WebdriverIO and JavaScript.
+- Test Automation Framework for <a href="https://www.epam.com/">Epam Systems</a>'s Internal Staffing project - Automated E2E testing with WebdriverIO and JavaScript.

 If you want to talk about programming, or offer jobs in your projects you can contact me.